s-i-d-d-i-s/Sparky-Bot/README.md

 ## Thanks

-- [imjohnzakkam](https://github.com/imjohnzakkam) for testing the bot in development and giving valuable feedback.
+- [imjohnzakkam](https://github.com/imjohnzakkam) for developing and testing the bot in development and giving valuable feedback.
 - [SayangitBIT](https://github.com/SayangitBIT) for testing the bot in development and giving valuable feedback.